matthew-brett/biosciences-intro/r_intro.md

 # Introduction to R

 This is a short introduction to the R statistical computing language.
-R is very powerful environment and language for statistics and data analysis.
+R is a very powerful environment and language for statistics and data analysis.
 It is widely used in Bioscience research, and being able to use R is a skill that many employers will value, in Biosciences and beyond.
 R is very different from